 Code & Area Recommendation Management Response Target Date Priority Update Date AAAP07 Governance and Transparency: Health and social care integration There is a need to improve integration of the IJB budget, rather than viewing it as two separate budgets from the Council and NHS.
 Steps also need to be taken to close the funding gap at the IJB.
-Given the lessons learned in the previous number of years, the JB budget, rather than viewing o separate budgets from the l and NHS.
-Steps also need to to close the funding gap at .
-Given the lessons learned in vious number of years, the evaluation of the IJB's governance framework and production of a Code of Corporate Governance.
-This evaluation will consider the recommendations made, High 03-Dec-2018 Lead Council (in conjunction with the NHS) should consider reviewing the including the need for a review of the Integration Scheme and Progress Latest Update Jan-Robert Riise Integration Scheme to ensure it is fit for purpose.
+Given the lessons learned in the previous number of years, the Council (in conjunction with the NHS) should consider reviewing the Integration Scheme to ensure it is fit for purpose.
 Separately, the Council also needs to consider whether its internal mechanisms for identifying disputes at an early stage and implementing appropriate remedies are sufficient.
-We have also found that there is scope for the governance arrangements between the Council and IJB to be improved to ensure that the respective roles and responsibilities are clear. its supporting governance and reporting arrangements.
-31-Mar-2019 10% The Council is contributing to the RoLG at national level.
+We have also found that there is scope for the governance arrangements between the Council and IJB to be improved to ensure that the respective roles and responsibilities are clear. evaluation of the IJB's governance framework and production of a Code of Corporate Governance.
+This evaluation will consider the recommendations made, including the need for a review of the Integration Scheme and its supporting governance and reporting arrangements.
+31-Mar-2019 High 03-Dec-2018 Lead Progress Latest Update Jan-Robert Riise 10% The Council is contributing to the RoLG at national level.
 Development session for the IJB and meetings of Liaison Group will discuss the challenges and opportunities.
 The Local Partnership Finance Team will continue to work on simplifying joint budget management.